by Rob Cox, August 28, 2019

-Without caulking covering the expansion joint, over time leaves, dirt and sand will fill the joint, removing the room for expansion.
-In the long term, the pool wall will lose the fight against the horizontal pool deck.
-Cracking through the beam of the pool, at the tile line could be the eventual result of not maintaining a true and clean expansion joint around the pool.
+Without caulking covering the expansion joint, leaves, dirt and sand will fill the joint over time, removing the room for expansion of the deck and pool in warm weather.
+In time, the vertical pool wall will lose the fight against the horizontal pool deck, and cracking through the beam of the pool, at the tile line could be the eventual result of not maintaining a true and clean expansion joint around the pool.

-Another reason for caulking around the pool is to prevent water from freezing in the joint during winter, expanding inside the joint, putting pressure on the pool wall and the pool deck.
-Again, the pool wall loses the fight.
-Over years of freeze/thaw cycles, portions of the beam around the pool can crack, a very expensive repair.
+Another reason for caulking around the pool is to prevent water from freezing in the joint during winter, expanding inside the joint, putting pressure on the pool wall or the back of the coping stone.
+Loose coping stones and popped tiles can result.
+Over years of freeze/thaw cycles, ice in your expansion joint can possibly lead to an expensive repair.

-This winter has been cold, and that means frost heave for pool decks sitting on wet expansive soils.
-The term frost heave is when the wet ground under a slab of concrete freezes and lifts the slab, or "heaves" it, I suppose.
-I wrote an earlier post on the topic of - frost heave on a concrete pool deck.
+A third reason is to help stop frost heave by blocking water.
+Frost heave is when the wet ground under a slab of concrete freezes and lifts the slab, as shown in the image below.
+See an earlier post on the topic of frost heave on a concrete pool deck.

 And that is the topic of the day - pool caulking repairs.
 The caulking joint around the pool is an important part of an inground pool.
 The caulk covers an expansion joint between the pool and the deck, to allow them both to expand and contract independently, during temperature swings.